UMD: A Globally Connected University

 To expand a global partnership in one of these directions, follow the process for establishing a general MOU.
 One major difference is that you will need to include other UMD stakeholding offices in that process from the beginning.

 Make these contacts early and often, and the whole process will go more smoothly.
+Here's a Decision Tree for International Academic Agreements, in case you are unsure who you need to contact.

 Once you, your UMD stakeholders, and your international partner have agreed on the final text of your programmatic agreements, send that final document and your original proposal form to the Office of International Affairs, which will route it for needed formal approvals and signature.